TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-10-journal-entry-one-point-o.md

 ---
 layout: post
-title: Journal Entry- Friday Post Week 4 Semester 2 at Wooster.
+title: Post Week 4 Semester 2 at Wooster.
 Chaos Theory.
 excerpt: "Today was a good day.
 I had my sociology exam.
 I wrote 5 and a half pages of social theories describing the sociological imagination and the 3 main sociological paradigms.
 I am finding that Marx, Durkheim and I share views on more things than I would have thought even all 3 of them disagree on almost everything."
 modified: 2018-02-10
 tags: [journal]